electricitymaps/electricitymaps-contrib/README.md

 - [Translating the app](https://github.com/tmrowco/electricitymap-contrib/wiki/Translating-electricitymap.org)
 - [Updating region capacities](https://github.com/tmrowco/electricitymap-contrib/wiki/Update-region-capacities)

+## Communicate

-Join us on [Slack](https://slack.tmrow.com) if you wish to discuss development or need help to get started.
+Join us on [Slack](https://slack.tmrow.com) Please reach out if you wish to discuss development or need help to get started.

 We would love your feedback on how to improve the contribution experience, please feel free to fill out this [form](https://forms.gle/VRWvEFwhtnhpzPVX8)

+## Use and share our data

+You can access data on how carbon intesive electricity is quantified in more than 50 countries which can be used in your projects through an API.
+To find out how click here [Get Our Data](https://api.electricitymap.org/?utm_source=app.electricitymap.org&utm_medium=referral)

 ## Frequently asked questions